arulhuw/pd/pd1-week2/materials/PD1Week 2 Worksheet.md

 - In the Harvard university study, the cardiovascular system of participants was not adversely impacted by stress-inducing situations because they had been trained to respond more positively to stress.

 - McGonigal’s ultimate goals is to get the audience to reconsider how they respond to stress.

+## Rethinking stress 1
+1. Look at the page for Kelly McGonigal’s TED talk then answer the questions below:

+2. What is the name of the video?

+3. What website hosts the video?

+4. Who is the speaker in the video?

+5. In which year was the video published?

+6. Why might it be useful to identify this information when you look at a source?

+## Rethinking stress 2

+- What did you learn from the video?
+- Do you agree with Kelly McGonigal’s conclusions?
+Why/not?
+- Do you think you will change your way of thinking about stress in the future?
+In what situations might this be useful?

 ## TASK 7
 >## Match the strategies below to the relevant conceptual method.
 Then discuss the questions below: